 4.3.
 GFBLUP model and alternatives

 GFBLUP is based on a linear mixed modelling framework that allows us to adjust for other known genetic and non-genetic factors.
 In this study we implemented the GFBLUP model using a REML method (Sørensen et al. 2014; Speed and Balding 2014; Gusev et al. 2014).

-Bayesian mixture models such as BayesB or BayesR (Meuwissen et al. 2009; Erbe et al. 2012) are relevant alternative methods.
+Bayesian mixture models ignoring prior genomic feature information such as BayesB or BayesR (Meuwissen et al. 2009; Erbe et al. 2012) are relevant alternative methods.
 Both of these methods allow the contribution from each marker to come from different distributions.
 However, these models are not necessarily computationally less demanding; they require the same considerations with regard to formulating the models; and do not necessarily perform better (Ober et al. 2012).
 This study adds evidence that an externally informed subset of markers is necessary for a successful partitioning of the genomic variance, as the data themselves may not necessarily indicate which markers should have greater weights.
 Whereas Bayesian mixture models attempt to assign and estimate marker effects from different distributions, we use prior knowledge to assign a marker set (defined by the genomic feature) to a distribution (i.e., f~N0,Gfσf2 and r~N0,Gσr2).
 We then estimate the parameters for these distributions (σf2 and σr2) conditional on the observed data and evaluate whether this is a sensible assignment using standard model comparison techniques such as cross validations or likelihood ratio tests.
 We therefore conclude that the GFBLUP approach described here provides a general framework for estimating and evaluating the association of genomic features with complex trait phenotypes.

-(MacLeod et al. 2014) (Finucane et al. 2015)(Finucane et al. 2015)
+The GFBLUP model can be implemented using a Bayesian mixed models (e.g. Sørensen et al. 2015) or Bayesian mixture models such as BayesRC (MacLeod et al. 2014).
+BayesRC is the same as BayesR except that, a priori, each SNP is identified as belonging to a specific genomic feature and it allows for differential shrinkage within each genomic feature.
+The advantage of the BayesRC approach will be in cases where enough information is available in the data to reliably allocate the SNPs in the different variance classes defined in the Bayesian mixture model.
+If this is not the case we do not expect a major difference in performance in terms of predictive ability.

+A key element of the GFBLUP and Bayesian GF mixture models is to use prior inforation to reliably partition the genomic variance.
+These approaches are computationally intensive.
+However there are computationally simple approaches to obtain approximate measures of genomic variance (heritability) using only genome-wide association (GWA) summary statistics (Finucane et al. 2015).
+In this approach genomic variance is partitioned using single marker effects obtained from GWA and LD information from a population similar to the one used for obtaining the single marker effects.
+In contrast partitioning of genomic variance using the GFBLUP model requires both the phenotypes and genotypes of the study population.
+The approximate measures of genomic variance obtained for each genomic feature in the (Finucane et al. 2015) study can in principle also be used in the GFBLUP prediction equations or as prior scale parameters in Bayesian models, but was not pursued in their study.

 5 Conclusion